printers-for-people/catboat/docs/G-Codes.md

 additional z-adjustment directly, it is used to correct the `fade` calculation when a `gcode offset` has been applied to the Z axis.

+#### BED_MESH_CHECK
+`BED_MESH_CHECK [MAX_DEVIATION=<value>] [MAX_SLOPE=<value>]`: Validates the
+current bed mesh against specified criteria.
+If MAX_DEVIATION is specified, checks that the difference between the highest and lowest mesh points does not exceed the provided value.
+If MAX_SLOPE is specified, checks that the maximum slope between adjacent mesh points does not exceed the provided value (in mm/mm).
+The command will raise an error if any specified check fails, or display a message confirming the mesh is valid if all checks pass.
+If no parameters are specified, the command will list the available validation checks.

 ### [bed_screws]

 The following commands are available when the